lannan/UnsuperBinTrans/code/ReadMe.md

 Step 6: Run **generate_BB_to_sentence_Undreamt_corpora_from_GDLs_v1.py** as per instructions in commit message

-Step 7: Use the above undreamt corpora to generate Word2Vec embeddings.
+Step 7: Use the above undreamt corpora to generate Word2Vec and fastText embeddings.
+We used word2vec and fastText to compare their performances in achieving our goals.

-Step 8: Using Word2Vec embeddings generate cross-lingual embeddings through Vecmap
+Step 8: Using Word2Vec and fastText embeddings generate cross-lingual embeddings through Vecmap separately.

 Step 9: Train Undreamt using undreamt corpora and cross-lingual embeddings